tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/reverse-prompt-engineering.md

 <span class="pVar">{Instruction}</span>
 </p>
 <p>
-Develop a prompt that would yield content for the first section -- the intro text directly under the "Routes API Overview" title.
+Develop a prompt that would yield content for the first section &mdash; the intro text directly under the "Routes API Overview" title.
 Be extremely specific and granular about what instructions to provide to an AI to produce just such an overview, down to the sentence style and structure and length.
 </p>
 </div>

+Here's the response:

 <div class="response">
     <p><strong>Introductory Section</strong></p>